haihala/whoops-all-grapplers/docs/1. Projects/Master tracker.md

 - Toasts
 - Attributes like startup reduction and stun increase to and from inventory
 - Negative edge works weird (long press will give button on both edges because head is first used to parse.
 Construct custom head with only the old stick.)
-- In move advancement, check if action changed not if index changed (this allows recursion or long recovery that can be cancelled into recursion)

 # Other trackers
 ![[Bug tracker]]